MAI-David/Data-analysis/README.md

 ## Overview

-This repository contains a data analysis pipeline for studying microbiome data from the LUCKI cohort.
+This repository contains a data analysis pipeline for studying microbiome data from the LucKi cohort.
 The analysis focuses on bacterial abundance patterns across different age groups and samples, using MetaPhlAn 4.1.1 taxonomic profiles.

 ### Key Features